krisnova/nivenly.com/content/src/zfs-archlinux-kubernetes.md

  2. Running ZFS on Archlinux (Rolling updates)
  3. Using distributed ZFS as a distributed Kubernetes backend

 Yes.
-This website is being ran on the infrastructure described below.
+This website is running on the infrastructure described below.

 ---